"Andy Bernstein's presentation was the highest-rated session of the entire conference."

 Millions of people are emotionally exhausted right now, affecting their leadership ability, team dynamics, family life, health, happiness, and more.

-“The Most Important Thing” teaches participants:
+Andy Bernstein's virtual presentation on "The Most Important Thing" can help.
+It teaches participants:

-- what matters most for well-being based on data — and why it's not simply money, family, or even love
+- the most important thing for happiness during challenging times based on the world's longest study of human development — and why it's not simply money, family, or even love

 - how the founder of the modern stress concept made a fundamental mistake — and where stress really comes from